kztk-m/ps-lenses-hs/README.md

 Err ["constL: non identical update on a constant."]
 ```

 More examples are available in `src/PSLens/Examples/Tasks.hs`, which implements the task list example discussed Sections 2 and 4 in the paper.
+The following is how to reproduce the execution results discussed in Section 2.

 ```haskell
 ghci> :load PSLens.Examples.Tasks